amckinney/backend-dev/docs/welcome.md

 Once you have a foundation of server-side programming, you'll continue to learn how remote procedure calls (RPCs) are used and integrated into existing systems.
-This section will also develop your understanding of microservices, as well as additional testing and performance enhancing strategies, such as caching.
+This section will also develop your understanding of microservices, as well as additional testing strategies, such as mocking.

 ### Unit 4: Continuous integration (CI)